 Signal: An employee’s individual knowledge of files is the source of truth on the status of files instead of an established process.
 When employees are out of the office, this signal becomes glaringly obvious because the file faces major disruption.
 When properly set up, the process should have the ability to allow other team members to step in and understand what has already been done and what still needs to be completed with an individual file.

 3) Symptom: Excessive manual progress tracking

 Signal: Employees and management spend an inordinate amount of time creating and maintaining manual status tracking spreadsheets to keep tabs on production pipelines.
-Also, when an operations manager says something like “I didn’t know my staff wasn’t doing X until after I audited the file,” it’s a sign that processes aren’t set up properly for operations to track specific task completions.
+Also, when an operations manager says, “I didn’t know my staff wasn’t doing X until after I audited the file,” it’s a sign that processes aren’t set up properly for operations to track specific task completions.

 4) Symptom: Over-reliance on familiar system features

-Signal: If you see that you have 50+ workflows with no Smart Actions (see below for definitions of these terms) then you are likely over-utilizing certain system functionalities.
+Signal: If you see that you have 50+ workflows with no Smart Actions (see below for definitions of these terms), you are likely over-utilizing certain system functionalities.
 This is often the root cause of the other symptoms described above.